VaclavElias/Jazor/README.md

 1. Add ```jazor.js``` to your Razor page or _Layout.
 2. Add ```@addTagHelper *, Jazor``` to your _ViewImports.cshtml

+## ToDo
+- Add more funtionality
+- Make prompts and spinners plugable

+## Examples
+I will be heavily using [Bootstrap](https://getbootstrap.com/) in my examples.

 ## Example 1